How Long Does It Take for an Insurance Company to Process a Claim?

 If your insurance adjuster or agent isn’t being helpful, it is strongly suggested that you seek legal assistance.
 You should also keep a careful record of your contact with the adjuster or your agent in case you need to file a bad-faith lawsuit.

 Just because your claim is initially denied, this does not mean that you are dealing with a claim that will not be paid out or that you do not have a valid claim.
-It simply means that the insurance company either needs more information or that there are additional steps you might need to take to get your claim pushed through and to get the settlement you need and deserve.
+It simply means that the insurance company might need more information or that there are additional steps you might need to take to get your claim pushed through and to get the settlement you need and deserve.

-So, what can be done if you are dealing with an insurance company that is either stringing you along, not moving forward with your claim, or is not working for you the way you feel they should be?
+So, what can be done if you are dealing with an insurance company that is stringing you along, not moving forward with your claim, or not working for you the way you feel they should be?
 You do have the option of filing a bad faith claim against your insurance company to help you get the settlement you need.
 A bad faith claim is just that: it is a claim against your insurance company that states that they did not uphold their end of the policy and they did not work with you in a timely manner to settle your claim.

 If you believe you have been defrauded by your insurer or they have used unfair practices to force you into a settlement, you need to take them to court.
 To do that, you need the legal services of Leverty & Associates Law Chtd.